r3l1v/RequestMinimizer/README.md

 ## Usage

-Upon adding the extension into Burp Suite, Request Minimizer can be invoked by right clicking on request that we want to minimize and selecting it from the context menu. `Extensions`->`Request Minimizer`->`Send to Minimizer`
+Upon adding the extension into Burp Suite, Request Minimizer can be invoked by right clicking on request that we want to minimize and selecting it from the context menu. `Extensions`->`Request Minimizer`->`Minimize Headers`

 ![Context menu](./image/menu.png)